Great addition to any scientific project

 with their default names; if they are in unusual places consider adding

-, or explicitly specifying the names in
+the paths with --with-libs, or explicitly specifying the names in

-, etc. Please note that a common way for the configure script
+--with-blas, etc. Please note that a common way for the configure script

 to fail is to specify inconsistent MPI vs. plain compilers, either